Features Pricing Docs Blog Try Demo Log In Sign Up

 </html>

-2. Fonts load separately.
-If you use Google Fonts, add the <link> in <head>.
-The screenshot API will wait for fonts to load before taking the screenshot.
-If the font fails to load, the browser falls back to a system font, and the OG image won't look how you intended.
+If you use Google Fonts, add the <link> in the <head>.
+The screenshot API will wait for fonts to load before capturing.
+If a font fails to load, the browser falls back to a system font, and the result won't look how you intended — I've been bitten by this a few times when Google Fonts CDN was slow.

 const express = require('express');